 1. Flexible Menus

 Changing menus quickly and thoughtfully allows businesses to test out trendy items without overcommitting to large quantities.
 This helps avoid waste and keeps kitchens from being overwhelmed.
+It also gives chefs the freedom to experiment and respond to what customers are excited about without risking too much upfront.

 2. Focus on Local Ingredients